What Is GitOps?

 GitOps is an operational framework that applies DevOps best practices used in application development, such as version control, collaboration, compliance, and CI/CD, to infrastructure automation.

-The essence of GitOps is the idea and method of managing the code for the entire system, including infrastructure and applications, with Git.
-GitOps uses the Git version control system to manage infrastructure configuration files such as IaC (Infrastructure as Code).
+The essence of GitOps is the idea and practice of managing the code for an entire system, including both infrastructure and applications, by using Git.
+GitOps uses the Git version control system to manage infrastructure configuration files, or IaC, which stands for Infrastructure as Code.

-Here, infrastructure generally assumes Kubernetes.
-Simply put, GitOps means managing Kubernetes manifest files in Git and deploying to the cluster with the manifests stored in Git.
+Here, the infrastructure generally assumes Kubernetes.
+In simple terms, GitOps means managing Kubernetes manifest files in Git and deploying to a cluster by using the manifests stored in Git.

-• Declarative means the system is composed of facts, not a collection of commands.
+• “Declarative” means the system is guaranteed to consist of a set of facts rather than a set of commands.

 • Kubernetes manifests are written declaratively.
-When they are managed in Git, they gain Git benefits such as versioning and provide a single source of truth (SSOT).
+When they are managed in Git, the system gains Git benefits such as versioning and also owns an SSOT, or single source of truth.

-• Because deployments use Kubernetes manifests stored in Git, you can deploy a previous system version with a command such as git revert.
+• Because systems are deployed based on Kubernetes manifests stored in Git, if you want to deploy a previous version of the system, you can use a command such as git revert.

-• Once declared manifests are registered and managed in Git, every change, such as code modification, should be applied automatically to the system.
-Credentials should not be required each time deployment to a cluster is performed.
+• Once declared manifests are registered and managed in Git, every change, such as code modification, should be automatically applied to the system.
+Credentials should not be required each time the system is deployed to the cluster.

-• When system state is declared and kept under version control, a system should be prepared to alert users when deployment fails.
+• When the system state is declared and maintained under version control, there should be a system that alerts users when deployment fails.

 Benefits of GitOps

-The benefits of GitOps can be summarized in four areas.
+The benefits of using GitOps can be broadly divided into the following four areas.

 Productivity

-• When Git changes, the repository’s IaC settings change, making it possible to update Kubernetes clusters and manage features through Git.
+• When Git changes, the repository’s IaC settings change, allowing Kubernetes cluster updates and feature management to be performed through Git.

-• Operations through deployment can be handled through Git, and the production state can be compared with IaC in Git so differences can be detected and corrected.
+• Operations through deployment can be handled with Git, and the state of the production environment can be compared with IaC in Git so mismatches can be detected and corrected.

 Stability

-• Introducing a GitOps workflow makes it possible to automatically search audit logs for changes made externally to Kubernetes clusters.
+• Introducing a GitOps workflow makes it possible to automatically retrieve audit logs for changes made externally to Kubernetes clusters.

-• Because records remain for who did what and when, troubleshooting becomes easier.
+• Because logs show who did what and when, troubleshooting becomes easier.

 Reliability

-• In manual infrastructure management, mistakes such as incorrect kubectl apply targets can occur.
-GitOps avoids these mistakes.
-Rollbacks and other operations are managed through Git, enabling stable and reproducible operations.
+• When infrastructure is managed manually, command mistakes such as applying kubectl apply in the wrong direction can occur.
+In GitOps, those mistakes do not occur.
+Operations such as rollback are also managed through Git, enabling stable and reproducible operations.

 Security

-• Deployments with CI/CD tools often push to a cluster through kubectl, requiring credentials to be exposed outside the cluster.
-This may be undesirable from a security perspective because CI and CD are not separated.
+• Deployment using CI/CD tools generally pushes changes to the cluster with kubectl, so credentials must be exposed outside the cluster.
+This may be undesirable from a security perspective.
+Such a structure is needed when CI and CD functions are not separated.

 GitOps Workflow

-The following is a GitOps pipeline diagram introduced in the official Weaveworks blog.
+The following diagram shows a GitOps pipeline introduced in the official Weaveworks blog.

 GitOps